judoscale/judoscale-python/sample-apps/flask_sample/README.md

 Start the app via `bin/dev`, then open http://localhost:5000.
 Continue to reload this page to collect and report more request metrics.
 You will see Judoscale Adatper API requests logged in Request Catcher.

-## How to run the local django tests
+## How to run the local flask tests

+From the `sample_apps/flask_sample` directory, run
 ```
-python manage test
+python -m unittest tests
 ```